 Her work has been honored by World Press Photo, the Open Society Institute and the RFK Center for Justice and Human Rights, among others.

 Johnson was one of 11 female photographer included in the 2014 National Geographic project ‘Women of Vision’, that highlighted how “these women of vision have taken millions with them on assignment through the pages of National Geographic–and in the process have set a new standard for excellence that will continue to inspire for decades to come”.

 Brian Storm is the founder and executive producer of MediaStorm.
 MediaStorm publishes diverse narratives, offers advanced training seminars and collaborates with a diverse group of clients.
 MediaStorm’s stories and interactive applications have received numerous honors including two duPont Awards, four Emmys, and five Online Journalism Awards.

 Prior to launching MediaStorm in 2005, Storm spent two years as vice president of News, Multimedia & Assignment Services for Corbis, a digital media agency founded and owned by Bill Gates.
 From 1995 to 2002, Storm was the first director of multimedia at MSNBC, a joint venture of Microsoft and NBC News.

 Storm received his master’s degree in photojournalism in 1995 from the University of Missouri School of Journalism where he ran the New Media Lab and taught Electronic Photojournalism

-Storm serves on the Advisory Board for the W. Eugene Smith Fund, the Eddie Adams Workshop, the Alexia Foundation for World Peace, the Stan Kalish Picture Editing Workshop, and Picture of the Year.
+Storm serves on the Advisory Board for the W. Eugene Smith Fund, the Alexia Foundation for World Peace, the Stan Kalish Picture Editing Workshop, and Pictures of the Year.
 He is a frequent speaker on the subject of multimedia storytelling.

 CLick here to see photos from this event by Kristin Little Photography.